Best Winter Treat: Gingerbread Men

 - Preheat the oven to 180C.
 Line your baking tray with parchment paper.

-- In a food processor, mix together the flour, bicarbonate of soda, ginger, and cinnamon.
+- In a food processor, mix together 2 cups of flour, bicarbonate of soda, ginger, and cinnamon.
 Add the butter and mix until the dough reaches the texture of breadcrumbs.

 - Remove it from the food processor and use your hands to work the dough into a ball.
 (If you have the time, wrap the dough in a clean plastic bag, and allow it to rest for 15 minutes in the fridge.)